TheThinkingFool/Automation/readme.md

 6. ignore weak warnings in PyCharm.
 7. Please make sure your have installed docx python with pip in windows console.

-This program is coded by Li Chung Ho, John
+This program is coded by Li Chung Ho, John.

 input:
 1. >  ```docPath``` = a sample Word file
 3. >  ```imgDirPath``` = 36 images in a folder (named in format of (3))